-No documentation shall be circulated at the meeting to Members by speakers.
+Speakers are not permitted to display information or circulate documentation at the meeting to Members.

-(vi) Elected Members questions to applicant, agent or supporter

-Elected Members can ask points of clarification/fact from the applicant, agent or supporter(s)

-(vii) Representation by Councillor, MLA and/or MP

-The Chair will welcome the speaker, including a reminder to keep to planning issues and the allocated time.
+- (vi) Elected Members questions to applicant, agent or supporter Elected Members can ask points of clarification/fact from the applicant, agent or supporter(s). - (vii) Representation by Elected Members of Council, MLA and/or MP The Chair will welcome the speaker, including a reminder to keep to planning issues and the allocated time.

-The total time allowed for representations by council members will be 5 minutes.
-Therefore if 2 Elected Members of the Council wish to address the Committee, each will have a maximum of 2 minutes and 30 seconds each.
+The total time allowed for representations by Elected Members of Council, MLA and/or MP will be 5 minutes in support and in objection to an application.
+Therefore if 2 speakers wish to address the Committee one in support and one in objection to the application, they will each have 5 minutes.
+However, if 2 Elected Members wish to address the Committee in support of the application, or 2 in objection to the application, they each will have a maximum of 2 minutes and 30 seconds each.
 The Chair of the Committee may decide on the day of the meeting to extend the time allowed due to unusual or exceptional circumstances.
 The maximum time allowed will be an additional 3 minutes.